 Nature-Based Stabilization Techniques (NBS Techniques): Restoring or emulating nature in order to increase human, ecosystem, and infrastructure resilience to climate impacts.
 Natural infrastructure projects use existing or rebuilt natural landscapes (e.g., forests, floodplains, and wetlands) to increase resilience to climate impacts.

-See NBS Techniques Tools: (1) Houston’s Wilderness’ NBS Programs under the Houston Ship Channel TREES Program, the Riverine Targeted-Use-of-Buyouts Program and various regional resources, (2) Houston’s Incentives for Green Development, (3) NOAA’s Green Infrastructure Options to Reduce Flooding, (4) Harris County’s Residential Development and Design Standard Imagination Zones, and (5) FEMA’s Building Community Resilience with Nature-based Solutions for information on green infrastructure practices, considerations for planning and implementation, and estimations on storage potential and costs.
+See NBI Techniques Tools: (1) Houston’s Wilderness’ NBS Programs under the Houston Ship Channel TREES Program, the Riverine Targeted-Use-of-Buyouts Program and various regional resources, (2) Houston’s Incentives for Green Development, (3) NOAA’s Green Infrastructure Options to Reduce Flooding, (4) Harris County’s Residential Development and Design Standard Imagination Zones, and (5) FEMA’s Building Community Resilience with Nature-based Solutions for information on green infrastructure practices, considerations for planning and implementation, and estimations on storage potential and costs.

 (3) 0.4% Annual Carbon Sequestration - Action One-Pager Here